-10 Reasons Why Eating Six Meals a Day is Too Many
+10 Reasons Why Eating 6 Meals a Day is Too Many

 We’ve all heard how eating six meals a day is the best way to go for weight loss.
 The media claims that it speeds your metabolism, drives away hunger, and prevents binge eating.
 While sure you won’t be hungry if you’re always eating, the hard truth about weight loss is that you need to feel a little hunger at some point in the day if you expect to lose any amount of weight.
 Binge eating usually only occurs in crash dieting, deprivation of foods that you enjoy or are used to, or eating a significantly low number of calories.
-For the speed in your metabolism, it’s really not as much as you would think, in fact, the chance that you would over-eat, when eating six meals a day, is greater than the bonus calorie burn they claim it gives you.
+As for speeding up your metabolism, it’s really not as much as you would think, in fact, the chance that you would over-eat, when eating six meals a day, is greater than the bonus calorie burn they claim it will give you.

 Here are ten reasons why eating six meals a day is just too many for weight loss and for your life: